 The beaches were calling us and a sale on the Bangalore-Colombo tickets coupled with an upcoming long weekend did the trick.
-We had not taken a beach vacation since Krabi and Phi Phi Islands, and were itching to relax by the beach and soak in some Vitamin Sea.
+We had not taken a beach vacation since Krabi and Phi Phi Islands, and were itching to relax by the beach and soak in some Vitamin Sea, and I had read that beaches Sri Lanka are really serene.
 We were too late to book our hotel on the east coast of Sri Lanka which does not receive rain in the months of June-August.
-So, we took a chance and headed to the south-west coast of Sri Lanka.
+So, we took a chance and headed to the south-west beaches of Sri Lanka from Bentota to Hikkaduwa.
 Thankfully, the weather didn’t play spoil-sport.
-The villages and beaches of Beruwala, Bentota, Kalutara gave me a familiar Goa-like vibe.
+The villages and beaches of Beruwala, Bentota, Unawatuna, Kalutara gave me a familiar Goa-like vibe.
 It felt peaceful, friendly and serene.
-We stayed at the Avani Resort and Spa, Bentota.
+We stayed at the Avani Resort and Spa.
 It’s about INR 8000 or USD 125 per night.
 With a nice pool and comfortable rooms (Psst!
-Room 318 gives a relatively better view of the ocean), our stay was a pleasant one; barring the Tsunami alert that scared the daylights out of us.
+Room 318 gives a relatively better view of the ocean), our Bentota beach resort stay was a pleasant one; barring the Tsunami alert that scared the daylights out of us.
 Thankfully, it was a precautionary alert and was pulled back after a few hours.

 View from our room